 Volkswagen also admitted that approximately 80,000 3.0L V6 diesel models sold in the U.S. are affected, including:

 - Audi A7 Quattro (2014-2016)

 - Audi A8/A8L (2014-2016)

 - Audi Q5 (2014-2016)

 An additional 430,000 Volkswagens, including some gas vehicles, were found to have false carbon dioxide emissions readings, but these vehicles are not sold in the United States.
 VW has said that the issue is not related to emissions-cheating software, but is instead the result of a testing instrumentation discrepancy.
 The VWs with CO2 irregularities are sold mostly in Europe.

-Any fix to the excessive NOx emissions would have to be approved by the Environmental Protection Agency (EPA) because VW is in violation of the federal Clean Air Act.
+Some of them, yes.
+Any fix to the excessive NOx emissions will have to be approved by the Environmental Protection Agency (EPA) because VW is in violation of the federal Clean Air Act.